Keep reading to get the details on my CVA Wolf Northwest review.

 All in all, I’m pleased with the performance of the CVA Wolf Northwest.
 I would recommend this muzzleloader for hunters in the Pacific Northwest who are interested in taking advantage of the opportunities present during muzzleloader season, but who also would like some of the conveniences associated with an in-line muzzleloader.

-With a price of less than $250 (currently on sale for less than $200 as of 3 October 2019), the CVA Wolf Northwest is an especially good bargain for a hunter looking for a first muzzleloader.
-Don’t forget to enter the promo code “BIGGAMEHUNTER” to receive a discount when you check out!
+With a price of less than $250 (currently on sale for $219 as of 6 April 2022), the CVA Wolf Northwest is an especially good bargain for a hunter looking for a first muzzleloader.

 Update 6 December 2014